If your body brought you here, start here.

 Discernment & Deliverance — the six predator architectures

-Neurodivergence — wiring as gift, not disorder
+Incarnational Neurodivergence — the body and wiring as God-given ground, not disorder

 Cellular Theology — resurrection at the cellular level